How To Build Your Own DIY Custom Sidemount Harness

 - 2x Off-Set D-Rings: if using a sidemount pouch

 Webbing is very cheap and easy to replace, so I’d advocate going for comfort rather than brute ruggedness and ultra longevity.
 It’s not fun if your harness rubs you.
-That said, you some stiffness in the spine and waist webbing to stop the harness kinking under load.
+That said, you must have some stiffness in the spine and waist webbing to stop the harness kinking under load.

 A really luxurious harness will use three or four different types of webbing.
 The spine strap should be stiff rigid polyamide (resin reinforced) webbing for stability.
-This can also be used for waist webbing, if you aren’t going with a continuous approach.
+This can also be used for waist webbing if you aren’t going with a continuous approach.
 The shoulder harness can be a softer polypropylene webbing for comfort.
-You can buy crotch straps as ready-made kits; and they should be very soft and thin webbing.
+You can buy crotch straps as ready-made kits, and they should be very soft and thin webbing.

 If setting up for loop bungees, you’d also need: